shikokuchuo/mirai/README.md

 `mirai_map()` maps a function over a list or vector, with each element processed in a separate parallel process.
-It also performs multiple map over 2D lists/vectors, allowing advanced patterns such as map over the rows of a dataframe or matrix.
+It also performs multiple map over the rows of a dataframe or matrix.

 ``` r
 df <- data.frame(